JanJaapZ/notes/ec2.md

 OS options: Linux, MacOS, windows

+When setting up VM's there are options to pick from:
-CPU, RAM, storage, network, security grouo, EC2 user data
+CPU, RAM, storage, network, security group, EC2 user data

 ### EC2 user data
-it's possible to bootscrap instances using EC2 user data script bootstrapping means launching commands when a machine starts automate boot tasks (install updates, software, downloading files)
+it's possible to bootstrap instances using EC2 user data script bootstrapping means launching commands when a machine starts automate boot tasks (install updates, software, downloading files, start webservers etc)

 bootstrap runs on root user
-Amazon Linux as OS
-security group - allows control to and from instances (basically the firewall) volumes can be deleted on deletion of the EC2 instances
+Amazon Linux as OS is better integrated with AWS security group - allows control to and from instances (basically the firewall) volumes can be deleted on deletion of the EC2 instances

 Userdata is on the instances options private ip-adress of the machine is on the AWS cloud, public on the internet

-stop and start instance: will change the public ip-address (so its not allocated)
+stop and start instance: will change the public ip-address (so its not allocated) this means if you want a stable one you need to keep it running or pay for it

 ### EC2 instacne types basics
 Different instance types have different use cases: general, compute optimizes, memory optimized, accelerated optimized

-m5.2xlarge
+Naming convention looks like this: m5.2xlarge

-m: instance class memory
+m: instance class (memory in this case)
-5: generation (AWS imrpoves over time)
+5: generation (AWS improves over time so the numbers will increase)
-2xlarge: size within instance class
+2xlarge: size within instance class (related to CPU en memory)

 general: web servers, code repo's.
 They are balanced
     e.g. T4g, T2